-- The Honors Capstone Project must be in the student's major area. - The project must be sponsored by a full-time (non-adjunct) SLU faculty member actively engaged in research for publication in the appropriate discipline that will oversee the student's progress during the completion of the project. - Students must enroll in HR4960 (Honors Capstone; 0 SLU credit hours, 3 Honors hours) the semester they intend to complete the Honors Capstone.
-Students should enroll in this course during the registration period corresponding to their classification. - Students whose preparation will last longer than one semester do not need to register for the Honors Capstone (HR4960) while their technical/field work is being completed. - Projects that deal with human subjects must receive approval of the Institutional Review Board. - For group projects, students need to specify independent contributions to the project and complete an independent component to submit for Honors credit. - Students conducting research at other institutions for their Honors Capstone are responsible for securing their own research site and coordinating logistics between the two institutions.
+• The Honors Capstone Project must be in the student's major area.

+• The project must be sponsored by a full-time (non-adjunct) SLU faculty member actively engaged in research for publication in the appropriate discipline that will oversee the student's progress during the completion of the project.

+• Students must enroll in HR4960 (Honors Capstone; 0 SLU credit hours, 1-3 Honors credits) the semester they intend to complete the Honors Capstone.
+Students should enroll in this course during the registration period corresponding to their classification.

+• Students whose preparation will last longer than one semester do not need to register for the Honors Capstone (HR4960) while their technical/field work is being completed.

+http://slu.edu/madrid

+Avenida del Valle, 34 - 28003 - Madrid, Spain Tel.: (+34) 91 554 58 58 Fax: (+34) 91 554 62 02 • advising-madrid@slu.edu

+• For group projects, students need to specify independent contributions to the project and complete an independent component to submit for Honors credit.

+• Students conducting research at other institutions for their Honors Capstone are responsible for securing their own research site and coordinating logistics between the two institutions.
 These students must also have a faculty sponsor at SLU.

-Cont. \rightarrow

-Honors Capstone

-- Students must submit a completed Capstone form and proposal detailing their project with the signature of their faculty sponsor to the Honors Program by November 15 for projects beginning in the spring semester and April 15 for projects beginning in the fall semester.
-Incomplete or late forms will not be accepted. - The Honors Program will review each form and may suggest changes or request further details about the project.
-Once approved, students and their sponsors will receive an email confirming the project.
-Additional instructions or guidelines will be sent via email, if necessary. - Final projects must be received or presented by the first day of finals during the semester for which students are enrolled to receive Honors credit.
+• Students must submit a completed Capstone form and proposal detailing their project with the signature of their faculty sponsor to the Honors Program by December 1 for projects beginning in the spring semester and May 1 for projects beginning in the fall semester.

+• Final projects must be received or presented by the first day of finals during the semester for which students are enrolled to receive Honors credit.